Hi, I'm Dr. Punam Krishna.

-I am working with Push Doctor and taking over their Instagram story to share with you my New Year's resolutions.
+I am working with Push Doctor to share with you my New Year's sleep hygiene resolutions.

 I'm going to start off by telling you a little bit about how sleep became an area of interest for me over the last few years, and why I chose this to be my focus for my New Year's resolutions this year.

 Over the years, I have made some incredible life choices.
 I became a doctor and I became a mum.
 Both these roles, although they’ve been very challenging, have been exceptionally rewarding, but they’ve been extremely tiring.

 My days as a full time doctor were very long, they were physically, emotionally, mentally charged and also while trying to be the best mum and a balanced human being, all this put a lot of pressure on me.